Data update guarantees

 Strong consistency

-Each resource provides read-after-write consistency.
-Read-after-write consistency means that when an entity is updated, the changes made are instantly available after waiting for a successful response and reading the same entity.
+Each resource provides read-after-write consistency for the same entity endpoint.
+This ensures that when an entity is updated, the changes are immediately available after a successful response when you query the same endpoint for that entity.

 Eventual consistency

-Some updates are not immediately visible in the used clients (especially mobile and web clients) after the update.
+After an update, some updates are not immediately visible in the used clients (especially mobile and web clients).
 For example, if a shipment was created, which is, by design, an asynchronous process, updating the shipment itself provides read-after-write consistency, but the platform delays updating the actual visibility in said clients.
+Additionally, we guarantee eventual consistency for any list views on our data, e.g., a list of facilities.

 These delayed updates provide an eventual consistency guarantee.
-This means that after a delay, you will be able to see the changes that you or a follow-up process performed.
+This means that you can see the changes you or a follow-up process performed after a delay.
 These delays can vary depending on the amount of data to update.
 We try to keep these delays as small as possible.

 Optimistic concurrency control (optimistic locking)